wendlers/install-propeller-toolchain/README.md

 For more information on the open-source-spin-compiler see the [project page] (http://code.google.com/p/open-source-spin-compiler/)

-The Python based loader is from Remy Blank and I was not able to find a webpage for that tool.
+The Python based loader is from Remy Blank and I was not able to find a web-page for that tool.

+For more information on spin2cpp see the [project page] (http://code.google.com/p/spin2cpp/)

 Non Intel Build Hosts
 ---------------------